• Cognition, Attention, Law & Memory Lab

 How well do citizens sight missing persons when the search has their full attention?

 Research on how citizens search for missing persons has focused on how people search when they are multi-tasking (e.g., searching while doing another unrelated task).
 However, many people volunteer for search parties.
-The CALM lab and Dr. Jack Arnal plan to investigate the role of vigilance in searching for missing people.
-In addition, we are studying how police search for missing people.
+The CALM lab and Dr. Jack Arnal investigated the role of vigilance in searching for missing people.
+In addition, we studied how police search for missing people.

 broken image